shubham-naithani/devbhoomi-opticals-be/docs/STAFF_GUIDE.md

 Use the **"Repair"** tab within "New walk-in order" to log a new repair ticket, or go to **Repairs** in the sidebar to view and manage all existing repair tickets.

-> **Note to whoever finalizes this guide:** the exact fields on the repair creation form (e.g. how the item/frame is identified, whether it's linked to a past order or entered freeform, how the fee is entered) need to be confirmed against the actual `RepairOrderComponent` form before this section is complete.
-The workflow and fee logic below are based on what the backend already supports — the *exact steps and field names* need a pass once you can walk through the live form.

 ### Creating a Repair Ticket

-1. From "New walk-in order," click the **"Repair"** tab.
-2. Identify the customer (same lookup/create flow as a New Order).
+1. **Customer** — search for or select the customer, or create a new one, just like in a New Order.
+2. **Item** —
+   - **Scan the item's barcode** if the customer still has it, or search for their original invoice.
+This links the repair to the original purchase (and its warranty, if still valid).
+   - If the item **can't be matched to an invoice** — it wasn't bought here, or the invoice can't be found — use **"Add the item without an invoice"** instead and describe the item manually.
+Repairs added this way don't have a purchase-linked warranty attached, so let the customer know that up front.
+   - Need to pick a different item after this step?
+Use **Change item** — it takes you back to item selection without losing your progress on the customer step.
-3. Enter the item being repaired and a description of the issue.
-4. Enter the **repair fee**, if any — leave at ₹0 (or mark as under warranty) if the repair is free.
+3. **Issue & fee** — describe the problem and add any notes that'll help whoever does the repair.
+Enter the **repair fee**, if any — leave at ₹0 (or mark as under warranty) if the repair is free.
+Use **← Back** if you need to return to the item step.
-5. Confirm to create the ticket.
+4. Click **"Create repair ticket"**.
 The customer receives a WhatsApp confirmation with the ticket number, item, and fee (if WhatsApp is configured).

+Like a New Order, an in-progress repair ticket is saved if you leave the page — you can resume it, or use **Start over** to clear it and begin again.

+### Starting a Repair From an Existing Order

+If a customer is already looking at (or you're pulling up) one of their past orders, you don't have to start a repair ticket from scratch: open the order and use the **Repair** action on the specific item they want serviced.
+It jumps straight into the Repair flow with the customer, order, and item already filled in.

 ### Repair Status Workflow